peytoncordero/DRI25/command-line.md

 Now that you have a folder for your projects, let’s move our first file to this folder.

 First, be sure you are located in the current location of the file, which is /home/user/projects.
-If you are not there, use the commands we have learned to make projects your working directory.You need to be in the folder where the file is located to execute the next command successfully.
+If you are not there, use the commands we have learned to make projects your working directory.
+You need to be in the folder where the file is located to execute the next command successfully.

 Once you are there, type the mv command followed by the name of the file you want to move and then the file path to your projects: